UPDATE: This make your own logo post was originally published on 22 January 2020 and updated on 2 April 2021.

 If you’re looking for a quick start with logo design, experimenting with a logo template can give you a starting point on which you can build and adapt.

-There are lots of options but one of the best free logo makers is Canva.
-The tool has:
+There are lots of options but one of the best free logo makers is Over by GoDaddy.

 6. Ask for feedback